Babar with my niece Nicole enjoying music together

 I looked at the waves.
 It did look extra violent that evening.

-It was then our second evening in Pondicherry, well in Tamil Nadu technically, since the pet friendly resort where we were staying at was located almost outside the border of Pondicherry.
+It was then our second evening in Pondicherry, well in Tamil Nadu technically, since the pet-friendly resort where we were staying at was located almost outside the border of Pondicherry.

-We were staying in an eco resort and spa of sorts.
+We were staying in an eco-resort and spa of sorts.
 That was our second time there.
 We chose to stay in this place again because they allow dogs in their property and they have a nice enough private beach.
 It is located about 20 km away from the main town of Pondicherry though.

-One good thing about Babar in these kind of trips, he’ll be so exhausted playing outdoors and would snooze away while we have our meal.
+One good thing about Babar in this kind of trips, he’ll be so exhausted playing outdoors and would snooze away while we have our meal.
 We never have to worry about him bothering anybody.
 Before coming in with Babar in any restaurant, I would always ask the owner’s permission.
 Babar usually slept so quietly that the manager or owner would often ask me where is the dog that came with us.
 They would laugh upon seeing him sleeping so sedately under the table.

 I was glad the unfortunate incident did not dampen Babar’s happiness.
 He forgot about the mean dog as soon as he started playing in the water again, flirting with the waves as it advanced and retreated.